 - 2.5.a.
-The program director must possess current certification in the specialty for which they are the program director by the American Board of Radiology or by the American Osteopathic Board of Radiology, or specialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.5.a.1.
-The program director must actively participate in Maintenance of Certification in radiation oncology through the American Board of Radiology or the American Osteopathic Board of Radiology. ^(Core)
+The program director must possess current certification in the specialty for which they are the program director by the American Board of Urology or by the American Osteopathic Board of Surgery, or specialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.5.b.
+The program director must demonstrate ongoing clinical activity. ^(Core)